You are here

-A person who is dissatisfied with a decision made by a delegate of the Commission in relation to certain claims for a pension or reassessment of a rate of pension may apply for a review of that decision.
+A person who is dissatisfied with a decision made by a delegate of the Commission in relation to certain claims for a pension, entitlement to veteran payment or reassessment of a rate of pension or payment, may apply for a review of that decision.
 This is referred to as a "right of review".
 A written notice of the making of the decision and of the right of the person to have the decision reviewed must be provided to the person.

 Decisions subject to internal review

 - a service pensions, or

 - supplementary benefits such as a Commonwealth Seniors Health Card,